 Scale Layout Design

 People often ask us for scale layouts that we do not offer.
-The four scenarios explained above in addition to Resonance Wave Interference are the primary reasons why we only offer certain scale layouts and do not build other scale layouts that we know are likely to lead to inherent wave inference.
-We feel that avoiding wave interference when possible leads toward an instrument with inherently greater wave stability and therefore higher quality.
-All of our Offered Scales are designed with intentional consideration and avoidance of these wave interference dynamics.
+The four scenarios explained above in addition to Resonance Wave Interference are the primary reasons why we only offer Certain Scale Layouts and do not build other scale layouts that we know are likely to lead to inherent wave interference.
+We feel that avoiding wave interference dynamics when possible in the architecture leads toward an instrument with inherently greater wave stability and therefore higher quality.